spoonsso/dannce/README.md

 2) If you are using a confined arena (eg a plexiglass cylinder) that is hard to wand, it often works to compute the calibration without the cylinder present.
 3) More complicated L-Frames can be used, and can help, for computing the extrinsics.
 Sometimes using only a four point co-planar L-frame can result in a 'flipped' camera, so be sure to check camera poses after calibration.

 It is often helpful to compress videos as they are acquired to reduce diskspace needed for streaming long recordings from multiple cameras.
 This can be done using ffmpeg or x264, and we have included two example scripts in Compression/.
-One is from Kyle Severson that runs ffmpeg compression on a GPU for streaming multiple Basler cameras.
-A second, CameraCapture was originally written by Raj Poddar and can be used to read out older Point Grey/FLIR cameras (eg Grasshopper, Flea3).
+One, campy, was written by Kyle Severson and runs ffmpeg compression on a GPU for streaming multiple Basler cameras.
+A second, CameraCapture was originally written by Raj Poddar and uses x264 on the CPU to stream older Point Grey/FLIR cameras (eg Grasshopper, Flea3).
+We have included both a compiled version of the program and the original F-Sharp code that can be edited in Visual Studio.

 ## DANNCE Installation